 Sometimes, I skip the large tourist boats and hop on a traditional Chinese junk boat instead.
 Among the many tourist junk boats in Victoria Harbour, my favorite would be Aqua Luna.
 These boats have been an integral part of Chinese culture since way, way back.
 Originally, these boats were mostly used in trading.

 Now, some boat operators like Aqua Luna offer them as pleasure boats for adventure-hungry travelers such as myself.
 You will know that it’s a junk boat if you see the red-colored sails that expand proudly like those red Chinese paper fans.

 Trying exotic food

 If you are still up to more food adventures, head to Sham Shui Po and visit Shia Wong Hip Restaurant.
-This restaurant serves mostly cantonese food but they are also famous for their exotic animal dishes like snake, hard-shelled turtle, wattle-necked soft-shelled turtle, crocodile, and gecko.
+This restaurant serves mostly Cantonese food but they are also famous for their exotic animal dishes like a snake, hard-shelled turtle, wattle-necked soft-shelled turtle, crocodile, and gecko.

 After exploring Hong Kong and before heading back home, I always make sure to go to the airport early to shop and use my remaining HKD.
 This is very important.
 You can’t use your HKD in the Philippines and in most cases changing it back to Philippine Peso will just mean additional currency conversion loss.

 There are a lot of interesting shops at the airport, and if you missed a few shopping spots in Hong Kong during your stay because of time constraints, I guarantee that you will always find something to buy from the airport.

 Looking for the best place to stay in Hong Kong?
 Wego never failed me and I use it each time I visit Hong Kong.

 Hong Kong is the kind of country that always keeps me coming back.
 The streets, shopping centers, and the festivities in its theme parks feel so nostalgic yet at the same time so novel to me.